HydroCouple/openswmm.gui/docs/reference/special-dialogs.md

 - Infiltration Method.

-Explanations of these properties can be found in the Subcatchment Properties topic.
+Explanations of these properties can be found in the [Subcatchment Properties](#subcatchment_properties) topic.

-These default properties for a particular subcatchment can be modified later on by using the Property Editor.
+These default properties for a particular subcatchment can be modified later on by using the [Property Editor](#swmms_main_window).

-[tip]
+[!tip]
 Changing the Infiltration Method and its default parameters for an existing project will affect all subcatchments that were assigned the previous Infiltration Method.
-See the description of Infiltration Model for the General Simulation Options dialog for details.
+See the description of **Infiltration Model** for the [General Simulation Options](#simulation_options-general) dialog for details.

 ### Reporting Options Dialog {#reporting_options_dialog}

-The Reporting Options dialog is used to select individual subcatchments, nodes, and links that will have detailed time series results saved for viewing after a simulation has been run.
+The **Reporting Options** dialog is used to select individual subcatchments, nodes, and links that will have detailed time series results saved for viewing after a simulation has been run.
 The default for new projects is that all objects will have detailed results saved for them.
-It is also used to select what optional material appears in the Status Report and whether time series results consist of point value (the default) or values averaged over a reporting time step.
+It is also used to select what optional material appears in the [Status Report](#viewing_status_report) and whether time series results consist of point value (the default) or values averaged over a reporting time step.

 The dialog contains three tabbed pages - one each for subcatchments, nodes, and links.
-It is a stay-on-top form which means that you can select items directly from the Study Area Map or Project Browser while the dialog remains visible.
+It is a stay-on-top form which means that you can select items directly from the Study Area Map or [Project Browser](#swmms_main_window) while the dialog remains visible.

 To include an object in the set that is reported on:

 1. Select the tab to which the object belongs (Subcatchments, Nodes or Links).

-2. Unselect the "All" check box if it is currently checked.
+2. Unselect the **"All"** check box if it is currently checked.

 3. Select the specific object either from the Study Area Map or from the listing in the Project Browser.

-4. Click the Add button on the dialog.
+4. Click the **Add** button on the dialog.

 5. Repeat the above steps for any additional objects.